-As expected, nitrate loads were highest at SB802 (Figure 26g), though no monitoring site had exceedances of the drinking water standard at any flow regime in 2020 (≤10mg/L) (Figures 26a-i).
+As expected, nitrate loads were highest at SB802, VR803, and VR0020 (Figure 26g-i), but only SB802 exceeded the drinking water standard at any flow regime in 2021 (≤10mg/L) (Figures 26a-f).
 Increased nitrate loads at SB802 could be attributed to the highly agricultural land use in the subwatershed, resulting from extensive use of drain tiles and/or increased fertilizer application resulting in nitrate leaching into shallow groundwater or directly discharged to the river through drain tiles.
+The nitrate loading at SB802 is a major contributor to elevated nitrate levels at downstream site VR803 and VR0020.

 The proposed chronic standard for acute life toxicity (four day average concentration of 4.9 mg/L) for 2B streams (warm water) was used to analyze loading capacity for VR24, VR803, and VR0020 (MPCA 2010).
-Single day loads at VR24 fell below the chronic standard (Figure 26a), but levels at VR803 and VR0020 were consistently at or near the standard load during very high, high, and mid-range regimes (Figure 26h and 26i).
-Nitrate loads exceeded the standard load during low flow regime at both sites for the first time ever.
-The nitrate loading at SB802 (Figure 26g) is a major contributor to elevated nitrate levels at downstream site VR803 and VR0020.
+Single day loads at VR24 fell below the chronic standard (Figure 26a), but levels at VR803 and VR0020 were consistently at or near the standard load during all flow regimes (Figure 26h and 26i).
+Nitrate loads exceeded the standard load at both sites during low flow and dry regimes.